blessed-sibanda/e-learning/README.md

 ## Features

-- Content Management System for instructors to create courses and their contents
+- Content Management System for instructors to create courses, modules and their contents

+- Course catalog where students can browse and enroll in different courses.

+- Students can access contents for their enrolled courses

+- JSON RESTful API with endpoints to retrieve subjects, retrieve available courses and their contents, and enroll in a course

 ## SetUp Instructions